LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

-# How to set up HTTP Proxy for the Refinitiv Data Platform APIs on web browser with Express.js
+# How to set up HTTP Proxy for the Refinitiv Data Platform APIs on the Web Browser with Express.js
 - Last update: February 2022
 - Environment: Windows
 - Compiler: Node.js